 Start your new Electrical career today.
 Find a school near you!

-After schooling is finished and you have been certified, you can expect a median salary of $63,000, according to the BLS.
+After your schooling is finished and you have been certified, you can expect a median salary of $63,000, according to the BLS.
 However, if you work in certain industries, you can make from $70,000 to $100,000 or more per year.

 To earn an associate degree will take a minimum of two years, while earning a trade school certification will take approximately one year.

 Find a local trade school or college offering training for a career as an electrical systems tech.